geertjanw/ojet-training/README.md

 ```js #button { border: none; }
 Oracle JET Command Line Interface, version: 5.2.0
 ```

+**Tip:** If you have a different version of the Oracle JET command-line interface, please reinstall, using the command in step 1 above to do so.

 You are now ready to get started with Oracle JET!